 - If I don’t have access to my mobile phone is there a public telephone within the vicinity or another means or seeking help in an emergency?

-Free security escort service
+Free security safety walk service

 Contact Security at each campus for this service.

 Safety in the community is everyone’s responsibility.
 If you witness any unsafe or suspicious behaviour or activity please notify security immediately.

 It is important that all RMIT community members act to protect each other’s safety and wellbeing.
 If you don’t feel comfortable or safe intervening, contact Security (or emergency services if necessary) for assistance.
 If you witness an incident which may compromise your safety or that of another person, report it.

 When making an emergency call try to be calm, accurate and brief.